wundergraph/wundergraph/docs-website/src/pages/docs/cloud/configuration.md

 The name is used to identify the project in the WunderGraph Cloud CI.
 The workspace path is used to locate the project in the repository.

 - `workspace` field is required.
 It contains the path to the workspace directory.
 The path is absolute to the root of the repository.

+## Demo Project

+We have prepared a demo project to show you how to configure your project.
+You can find it here: [cloud-multi-workspaces](https://github.com/wundergraph/cloud-multi-workspaces)